U.N. peacekeepers to focus on protecting South Sudan civilians

 The council almost doubled the number of peacekeepers in late December to 12,500 troops and 1,323 police, allowing the United Nations to bring in reinforcements from other missions.
 But only about half of the troop surge has been deployed.

 The council extended that temporary increase on Tuesday for six months and authorized the deployment of new troop contingents instead of reinforcements.
-Most of the new troops will come from eastern African nations, U.N. officials said.

-U.N. peacekeeping chief Herve Ladsous told Reuters on Tuesday it had been frustrating to find enough troops and the effort was hampered by red tape and a lack of infrastructure and equipment.
+A U.N. official, speaking on condition of anonymity, said it was hoped all 12,500 troops could be on the ground by August.

 The council also expressed "deep concern at persistent restrictions placed upon the movement and operations of UNMISS, strongly condemning attacks by government and opposition forces and other groups on United Nations personnel and facilities."